Hizoka76/keneric_qt6/README.md

 ### Description:
 keneric is a thumbnail generator for KDE6 plasma that uses a script (bash or python) to create these thumbnails.

-The basic idea was created by Rog131 <samrog131@hotmail.com> but the operation has greatly evolved.
+The basic idea was created by <a href="mailto:samrog131@hotmail.com">Rog131</a> but the operation has greatly evolved.

 ### Installation: